SakSal-tech/trade-capture-system/docs/test-fixes-template.md

 I used Java debugger and the debug output shown that the request is mapped to TradeLegController#createTradeLeg(TradeLegDTO).
 The TradeLegDTO is deserialized with a negative notional.
 Spring’s bean validation triggers before the manual validation code in the controller.
 Spring’s default behavior for validation errors is to return a 400 status with an empty body.
 The exception MethodArgumentNotValidException is thrown because the @Positive annotation on notional fails.
 The error message is "Notional must be positive", but the response body is empty and the content type is null.

 Why the test fails:
-When a negative notional is sent in the test, Spring’s validation detects that it violates the @Positive constraint and throws a MethodArgumentNotValidException before your controller logic runs.The test failed because Spring’s default validation handling returned a 400 with an empty body, instead of your expected error message.
+When a negative notional is sent in the test, Spring’s validation detects that it violates the @Positive constraint and throws a MethodArgumentNotValidException before the controller logic runs.The test failed because Spring’s default validation handling returned a 400 with an empty body, instead of the expected error message.
 The test expects the error message in the response body.
 Spring returns an empty body for validation errors by default.